RickP/MC5000_DevKit/docs/install.md

 Unfortunately you have to install drivers for the USB->Serial chip on windows.
 Get them from [here](http://www.wch-ic.com/downloads/CH341SER_EXE.html) and install them.
 Then connect the board via USB and run the MC5000.exe in the folder.

-You may have to install the C++ runtime "vc_redist.x64.exe" in the folder if it complains about something missing - but chances are high that you already have this.
+You may have to install the C++ runtime "vc_redist.x64.exe" in the application folder if windows complains about something missing - but chances are high that you already have this.

 # Usage